 The role of all Directors is to bring independent judgement and experience to the Board’s deliberations and decisions.
-At the time of this report, the Board comprises two Executive Directors, five independent non-Executive Directors and two non-Executive Directors.
+The Board comprises two Executive Directors, five independent non-Executive Directors and three non-Executive Directors.

 Annually, the Nomination Committee facilitates a questionnaire aimed at gauging the independence status of each non-Executive Director.
-This is completed by each non-Executive Director and returned to the Nomination Committee, which then considers each Director’s independence.
-The Nomination Committee feels that the following aspects are important in assessing each non-Executive Director’s independence:
+This is completed by each non-Executive Director and returned to the Committee, which then considers each Director’s independence.
+The Committee feels that the following aspects are important in assessing a non-Executive Director’s independence:

-- whether the Director had been employed in an Executive capacity in the Group during the preceding three financial years;
+- whether the Director had been employed in an Executive capacity in the Group in the previous three years;

 - whether the Director had served on the Board for longer than nine years.
-In this case, the Committee considers whether that Director’s independence, judgement and contribution to the Board’s deliberation, when assessed objectively from the perspective of a reasonable and informed third party, could be unduly influenced or compromised, or may appear to be compromised, by this length of service;
+In this case, the Committee considers whether that Director’s independence, judgement and contribution to the Board’s deliberation could be compromised, or may appear to be compromised, by this length of service;

 - whether the Director is a representative of a major shareholder; and

 At least one-third of the non-Executive Directors are required to retire every year and Massmart Executive Directors have elected to also retire on this basis.
-As a result, all Directors retire by rotation at least every three years and, if eligible and available, their names are submitted for re-election by the shareholders at the AGM.
-In addition, shareholders must ratify the initial appointment of each Director at the first AGM following that Director’s appointment.
-As a result of these requirements, at the 25 May 2017 AGM, Lulu Gwagwa, Phumzile Langeni, JP Suarez and Johannes van Lierop retire by rotation.
+As a result, all Directors retire by rotation at least every three years and are then eligible for re-election.
+In addition, shareholders must ratify the initial appointment of each Director at the first Annual General Meeting following that Director’s appointment.
+As a result of these requirements, at the 26 May 2016 Annual General Meeting, Chris Seabrooke retires by rotation; while Moses Kgosana and Enrique Ostalé will retire, due to having been appointed during the applicable year.
 Being eligible, they all offer themselves for re-election.